Are you still watching?

 According to a 5-week A/B split test Wishpond ran of two individuals – one smiling and one not – the smiling image increased a software company’s profits by 10.7%.

 Moral of the story, use a thumbnail image of a smiling human to increase the play and conversion rates of your videos!

 Ever since I emerged myself into the online video industry, I’ve notice a recurring theme when analyzing my clients’ media files.
 Viewers lose interest over time.
-This wasn’t a mind-blowing finding to me, but it was also clear that many marketers are making their videos WAY too long.
+This wasn’t a mind-blowing finding to me, but it was also clear that many businesses are making their marketing videos WAY too long.

 Just take a look at the 1-minute video below.
 People start off pretty engaged, even re-watching sections of the video (in red), but as time goes-on viewers begin to drop-off midway, ending with far fewer viewers than in the first half of the video.

 Even more interesting, take a look at the graph below, which summarized millions of data points from 2009-2012: